 Lost and Found

-Items that are found by students are to be placed in a cabinet in the cafeteria.
-Students who have lost items should check in the cabinet periodically to determine if the item has been found.
+Items that are found by students are to be turned into the coat rack outside of the cafeteria.
+Students who have lost items should check there periodically to determine if the item has been found.

 Traffic Patterns